mrmeizongo/PIDF/README.md

 Do not expect this software to out perform other more established PIDF control softwares.
 This code shall be considered as highly experimental and is not designed or written to any safety critical, or mission critical standards.
 It is given/shared for free with the knowledge and understanding that this open source PIDF control software is only for personal or hobby use.
 It is intended to be used or modified to suit your needs.
 The author(s) shall not be held responsible or accountable for any damage, injury or loss that may be inflicted or incurred as a result of the use of misuse of this code.
 Use and modify at your own risk.

 By using this, or any part of this software, you are agreeing to [this license agreement.](LICENSE)

-To put it more bluntly:

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.